Henry Fownes Luttrell (died 1780)

 Fownes was the son of John Fownes of Nethway and Kittery Court, near Dartmouth, and led the life of a country squire.
 In 1747, he married Margaret Luttrell, the heiress of Dunster Castle and added his wife's name to his own to comply with her late father's will.
 In accordance with the era's laws concerning the property rights of married women, on his marriage he became the legal owner of his wife's property, including not only Dunster Castle, but also the lordships of the manors of Dunster, Heathfield, and Kilton amongst others.
 The newly named Fownes Luttrell altered the castle considerably, remodelling its interior and park and building the Conygar Tower, a folly in the grounds.
 Following the death of his wife in 1766 he remarried in 1771.

 When Fownes Luttrell's candidate for the 1754 election was defeated, he realised that his estate bought him relatively little political power.
 Frustrated, he set about nursing his interest in the borough.
 Later, a compromise with a rival landowner placed one of the borough's two parliamentary seats in his pocket.
 He stood for election in 1768 and was returned with the support of the Government.
 He was returned again in 1774 alongside his eldest son, John; the Prime Minister was disgruntled that he had not returned his own favoured candidate and Fownes Luttrell resigned on the condition that the Government's candidate would not interfere in the future without his permission.
-Thenceforth until abolition by the Reform Act of 1832 the borough's parliamentary seats were effectively controlled by his family.
+Thenceforth until abolition by the Reform Act 1832 the borough's parliamentary seats were effectively controlled by his family.

 Fownes Luttrell was an inactive politician and is not known to have spoken or voted in Parliament during the six years he was a member.
 Instead, he led the life of a country squire, hunting and managing his estates.
 Fownes Luttrell died in 1780, and his eldest son succeeded to his estates.

 Origins

-Henry Fownes was born about 1722 or 1723, the eldest son of John Fownes (died 1733) of Kittery Court, Kingswear, Devon, a Member of Parliament for Dartmouth, by his wife Anne Maddock, a daughter of Samuel Maddock of Tamerton Foliot.
+Henry Fownes was born in 1722 or 1723, the eldest son of John Fownes (died 1733) of Kittery Court, Kingswear, Devon, a Member of Parliament for Dartmouth, by his wife Anne Maddock, a daughter of Samuel Maddock of Tamerton Foliot.
 His grandfather was John Fownes (1661-1731) of Kittery Court in the parish of Kingswear and of Nethway in the parish of Brixham, both in Devon, a Member of Parliament for Dartmouth, Devon, in 1713–14.
 The first of his ancestors to settle in Devon was Thomas Fones (died 1638) of Plymouth in Devon, a merchant who served as Mayor of Plymouth in 1619, whose ancestors were from Bromsgrove in Worcestershire and in 1539 had acquired Dodford Priory shortly after the Dissolution of the Monasteries.